prathamesh12ehkj/apnacolege/README.md

 # Onedayengineer.
-I cretaed it for the practice purpose only.
+I cretaed it for the practices purpose only.
 <br>
 Well. these is my demo repo.